Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and

 \subsection{Related work and literature review}

 \paragraph{Frequentist offline segmentation.} Classical segmentation algorithms optimize additive cost functions over contiguous partitions.
 Segment-neighborhood and optimal-partitioning recursions provide exact solutions for a fixed number of segments or a fixed penalty \citep{auger1989segment, jackson2005optpart}.
 Later work reduced practical cost through pruning, most notably in pruned dynamic programming and PELT \citep{rigaill2010pruned, killick2012pelt}.
 Convex relaxations such as total variation denoising and the fused lasso trade exact combinatorial optimization for scalable regularized estimation, with multisequence extensions such as the group fused lasso encouraging shared boundaries across signals \citep{rudin1992rof, tibshirani2005fused, bleakley2011groupfused}.
 Multiscale methods, including SMUCE and wild binary segmentation, emphasize detection guarantees and confidence statements across scales rather than full posterior modeling \citep{frick2014smuce, fryzlewicz2014wbs}.
+Circular binary segmentation \citep{olshen2004cbs} is a widely used recursive detection rule in array-based genomic applications and provides a natural point of comparison for the Gaussian-block instance of BayesBreak.
 These methods are indispensable baselines, but they do not natively return posterior probabilities over partitions or segment parameters.